 There are many ways to convey ideas or statistics of business.
 Different people respond to different forms of stimuli with varying degrees of success.
 In terms of a presentation, many people focus more on the states represented visually as opposed to the presenter’s actual words.
-This is because visual communication is something most people are used to.
+Communication is a process in which we share information across people or from one point to another point.
+There are different ways through which we can communicate like verbal, non-verbal based on using words and written communication where we write the information and finally visual communication.
+Visual communication is a process in which we use images, sketches, drawings, paintings, videos, GIFs, flowcharts and diagrams etc, to communicate information.
+Visual communication is something most people are used to.
 With the right tools, it is possible to display a larger volume of information in a way that most people can reference and understand.
 Tools like pie charts, bar graphs and other diagrams are commonly used because of their simplicity and ability to convey complex data in a simplified form that is more palatable to most.
 So we’ll be talking about visual communication, meaning the method of communicating information using visual tools.

 Importance of Visual Communication

 So, what is Viscom or Visual Communication?
 One can define visual communication as the practice of visually representing information in a way that can be effectively understood.
 Visual communication can be interactive with different types of motion and transitions incorporated to add to the aesthetic value and the overall “smoothness” of the presentation.
 While presentations are often referenced here, they are not the only form of visual communication available.
 One will find that any image, video or other representation that conveys some specific information can be viewed as a form of visual communication.